Harv-tank/sparta-app-for-jenkins/Jenkins-pipeline.md

 **Fix 1 :**
 ![alt text](image-7.png)
 - This command ensures it adds a ```git push``` step after the merge so it can be updated on the Github repo
+- This code pushes the current branch (HEAD which is the result of the merge) to the ```main``` branch of the remote origin.
 - **Blocker -** After using this command I ran into another blocker which stated ```git@github.com: Permission denied (publickey). fatal: Could not read from remote repository``` showing it wasn't able to recieve the correct SSH permisions to push the changes

 ![alt text](image-8.png)
-- This SSH agent plugin was able to resolve the problem as it enables the use of an SSH agent within the Jenkins build
+- This SSH agent plugin was able to resolve the problem as it enables the use of an SSH agent within the Jenkins build, which allows changes to be made in the repo

 **Fix 2 :**
 ![alt text](image-9.png)